tyntec/api-collection/conversations/v3/README.md

 Please note that due to Whatsapp API restrictions, this feature is currently only available for phone numbers connected via Whatsapps Cloud API.
 On-Premise installations don't have access to this at the moment.

+Also note that to be able to receive inbound reactions from endusers, the callback version needs to be set >= 2.13

 ## 3.11

 ### Changes